Danilo I, Prince of Montenegro: Rise to power as Prince

 When Petar II Petrović-Njegoš died, the Senate, under the influence of Đorđije Petrović (the wealthiest Montenegrin at the time), proclaimed Petar's elder brother Pero Tomov as Prince (not bishop, or Vladika).
 Nevertheless, in a brief struggle for power, Pero, who commanded the support of the Senate, lost to the much younger Danilo who had much more support among the people.

 Prior to the determination of Petar's successor, after making peace between the Crmnica and Katunjani tribes, and being recognized by all of the Montenegrin clans except for the Bjelopavlići, Danilo traveled to Vienna, Austrian Empire and then to the Russian Empire, supposedly to be ordained as Vladika, not Prince.
 After Danilo returned from Russia in 1852, he took Pero and his supporters by surprise, bringing with him the endorsement from Nicholas I of Russia to become the Prince of Montenegro.
 Thus somewhat unexpectedly, Danilo became prince and Pero conceded defeat by returning to his position as president of the Senate.

+The decision to declare Montenegro a principality, and Danilo Petrović Njegoš a prince, was made on March 1, 1852, at an assembly.
 After centuries of theocratic rule, Danilo was the first Montenegrin secular prince who did not hold the ecclesiastical position of the Vladika.
-He was planning to upgrade the status of Montenegro turning it into a kingdom but did not live long enough to see his ambitions realized.
+He was planning to upgrade Montenegro into a kingdom, but did not live long enough to see his ambitions realized.
+His nephew and successor, Nicholas, would fulfill Danilo's dream in 1910.